petarov/java-app-icons/README.md

 ## Non-Blocking Downloads

 Let's think big!
-Say you need to use this library to download icons or fetch icon urls in a non-blocking way.
+Say you need to use this library to download icon files or fetch icon urls in a non-blocking way.
 Maybe this matches your server architecture better or allows for better utilization of resources.
-The async downloader the library provides has you covered.
+The async downloader, this library provides, has you covered.

 ```java
     var executorService = Executors.newCachedThreadPool();